Passer au contenu principal

 Our technology assists our customers’ decision-making processes.
 It is important that humans have ownership and accountability over the development, use, and outcomes of AI systems.
 We apply human oversight throughout the lifecycle of our solutions.
 This is core to ensuring the quality and appropriate performance of our solutions.

 Once the solution has left our hands, this means the customer takes on the role of ultimate decision-maker.
 Use of our solutions is controlled by an agreed set of terms and conditions, as well as applicable law.
 We hold our customers accountable to these requirements.
-Customer support colleagues play an important role in ensuring the intended use is understood by customers and quality issues are dealt with appropriately by internal teams.
+Customer support colleagues play an important role in ensuring the intended use is understood by customers and quality issues are dealt with appropriately by our teams.

 5. We respect privacy and champion robust data governance